wmcooper2/tar-file-lyrics-search/README.md

     * I got the estimated run time down from 273 hours to 23 hours (without using the multiprocessing module)
 * I got the normalization functions to work properly, now I have to work on stemming.
 * For now, I should get work on the basics of tarfile and other tools to get it ready for the cluster.

+### To do
+* check the problem name files in the block dirs again...
+    * I though I fixed the naming issues, but they appear to have returned.